-2011 Suicide attacks and shootings, attributed to the Taliban, al-Qaeda and the Haqqani network, continued this year, killing both civilians and Pakistani military forces.
-Clashes between government forces and insurgents also continued, resulting in similar fatality numbers to 2010.
-The Pakistani Army launched a new offensive in Mohmand Agency, located in in the Federally Administered Tribal Areas (FATA), displacing more than 25,000 civilians.
+2011 Suicide attacks and shootings, attributed to the Taliban, al-Qaeda and the Haqqani network, continued, killing both civilians and Pakistani military forces.
+Clashes between government forces and insurgents also continued, with numbers killed approaching those in 2010.
+The Pakistani Army launched a new offensive in Mohmand Agency, located in the Federally Administered Tribal Areas (FATA), displacing more than 25,000 civilians.
 Violence, fuelled by hostility among political parties, roiled Karachi in 2011, with 240 people killed in July alone.
 In May, a U.S. Special Forces raid killed al-Qaeda leader Osama bin Laden at a compound in Abbottabad, a military town near Islamabad.
-The mission was criticized by Pakistani military leaders, who were not informed of the raid before-hand, and led to many high-profile revenge attacks against U.S. military and NATO forces.
-In November, 24 Pakistani soldiers were killed by friendly-fire from a NATO warplane in Pakistan near the Afghan border, further damaging deteriorating U.S.-Pakistani relations.
+The mission was criticized by Pakistani military leaders, who were not informed prior to the raid, and led to many high-profile revenge attacks against U.S. military and NATO forces.
+In November, 24 Pakistani soldiers were killed by friendly fire from a NATO warplane over Pakistan near the Afghan border, further damaging deteriorating U.S.-Pakistan relations.
 Pakistan responded by blocking NATO supply routes.
-Despite the drop in the number of drone attacks to almost half of the total for 2010, military officials, politicians and media commentators in Pakistan continued to condemn their use, citing civilian deaths and violation of Pakistan’s sovereignty.
+Despite a drop in the number of drone attacks to almost half the 2010 total, military officials, politicians and media commentators in Pakistan continued to condemn their use, citing civilian deaths and violation of Pakistan’s sovereignty.

-2010 Violence between Pakistani forces and Taliban and al-Qaeda militants in the northwest, as well as clashes between political rivals elsewhere in the country continued throughout the year, though fewer fatalities were reported than in 2009.
+2010 Violence between Pakistani forces and Taliban and al-Qaeda militants in the northwest, as well as clashes between political rivals elsewhere in the country, continued, although fewer fatalities were reported than in 2009.
 In South Waziristan, the army increased its efforts against al-Qaeda, leading to an increase in militant violence in the area.
 The army claimed some success in the Federally Administered Tribal Areas (FATA), driving out the Taliban from portions of the area.
-The number of U.S. drone attacks continued to rise dramatically, with the total this year reaching 118, more than twice the 2009 total.
-The number of terrorist attacks throughout the country increased, especially in Karachi.
+At 118, the number of U.S. drone attacks was dramatically higher, more than twice the 2009 total.
+The number of terrorist attacks increased, especially in Karachi.
 Officials suspected Karachi might be the new base for the Quetta Shura Taliban.
 Political violence, involving the Muttahida Qaumi Movement (MQM) and Baluch nationalists, continued throughout the year.
-The Pakistani government strengthened ties with the United States, while domestically the MQM threatened to back out of the governing coalition.
-By early 2011, the party officially did so.
+The Pakistani government strengthened ties with the United States.
+The MQM threatened to back out of the governing coalition and did so in early 2011.
 Despite these domestic challenges, in May, parliament officially passed the eighteenth constitutional amendment, which limits presidential powers, strengthens parliament and transfers more power to the provinces.

 2009 A new operation to reclaim the Swat Valley from Taliban control was launched in January.
-In an effort to stop the violence in the Swat Valley and other areas, the Chief Minister of North Western Frontier Province announced that a bill had been signed to implement sharia law in the region to satisfy Taliban demands.
-A ceasefire followed, but conflict re-erupted in April when the Taliban violated the terms of the ceasefire and attempted an advance into Buner district.
+In an effort to stop the violence in the Swat Valley and other areas by satisfying a chief Taliban demand, the Chief Minister of North Western Frontier Province announced that a bill had been signed to implement sharia law in the region.
+The ceasefire that followed was violated by the Taliban in April when they attempted an advance into Buner district.
 By July, the Swat Valley was back under military control.
-As the Swat operation wound down, a new operation was launched in South Waziristan, targeted at high-ranking Taliban leaders.
+As the Swat operation wound down, a new operation in South Waziristan targeted high-ranking Taliban leaders.
 This operation resulted in the death of Baitullah Mehsud, a top Taliban leader in Pakistan.
-The year 2009 was significant for the use of unmanned U.S. drone attacks on targets in Pakistan.
-By the end of 2009, 51 drone attacks had reportedly been launched, killing more than 700 people.
-Violent deaths in 2009 numbered between 11,000 and 12,000.
+This year saw significant use of unmanned U.S. drone attacks in Pakistan.
+There were reports of 51 drone attacks that killed more than 700 people.
+Between11,000 and 12,000 people died as the result of conflict during the year.
 In mid-March, the administration of U.S. president Barack Obama announced a new strategy for Pakistan, which included increased economic assistance for the country in return for greater co-operation in fighting terrorists along the Afghan border.

-2008 Newly President Asif Ali Zardari and Prime Minister Yusuf Raza Gilani advocated a new approach to dealing with the insurgency.
-Peace talks between all levels of Pakistani governments and militants were proposed but never materialized due to continued violence.
-The Pakistani national government sought, in late 2008, to take a forceful approach with militants in its Northwest Frontier Province in an attempt to root out insurgents and solidify control.
-Operations against militants in the region have displaced thousands; estimates put the civilian death toll in the hundreds and the insurgent death toll is in the thousands.
-U.S. drone attacks escalated late in the year, with more than two dozen airstrikes reported since August.
-Both the United States and the United Kingdom pledged to increase anti-insurgency measures and bolster democratic institutions by funding projects worth millions of dollars in the tribal regions.
+2008 Newly elected President Asif Ali Zardari and Prime Minister Yusuf Raza Gilani advocated a new approach to dealing with the insurgency.
+Peace talks between all levels of government and militants were proposed, but never materialized as violence continued.
+Late in the year, the Pakistani government sought to root out insurgents and solidify control in the Northwest Frontier Province.
+Operations against militants in the region displaced thousands; estimates put the civilian death toll in the hundreds and the insurgent death toll in the thousands.
+U.S. drone attacks escalated late in the year.
+Both the United States and the United Kingdom pledged to increase anti-insurgency measures and bolster democratic institutions by funding multimillion-dollar projects in the tribal regions.

-2006 Conflicts in several areas of Pakistan killed upwards of 1,650 people.
-These took place between Sunni and Shia Muslims, the military and rebels seeking autonomy in the province of Baluchistan, and the military and Islamic militants along the porous Afghan border.
+2006 Conflicts killed approximately 1,650 people.
+They took place between Sunni and Shia Muslims, the military and rebels seeking autonomy in the province of Baluchistan, and the military and Islamic militants along the porous Afghan border.

 2005 Sectarian violence across Pakistan and military operations in northeastern Pakistan continued.
 In October, a major earthquake in northern Pakistan killed 55,000 people.

-2004 Sectarian fighting continued in 2004 as attacks on civilians and security forces, bombing of mosques and drive-by shootings of politicians killed at least 190 people.
+2004 Sectarian fighting continued; attacks on civilians and security forces, bombing of mosques and drive-by shootings of politicians killed at least 190 people.
 Most casualties were civilians who died in the year’s two most serious attacks, both bombings of Sunni mosques.
 President Pervez Musharraf was entrenched as head of the government and army until at least 2007 by a bill approved by Pakistan’s lower house.
-Pakistan was declared a “major ally” by U.S. President George W. Bush in recognition of Pakistan’s contribution to the fight against al-Qaeda.
+Pakistan was declared a “major ally” by U.S. President George W. Bush, in recognition of Pakistan’s contribution to the fight against al-Qaeda.

-2003 Sectarian violence claimed approximately 100 lives this year, with Shia Muslim civilians accounting for most of the casualties.
-President Pervez Musharraf continued a crackdown on militant groups, which may have prompted an attempt on his life in December.
+2003 Sectarian violence claimed approximately 100 lives, with Shia Muslim civilians accounting for most of the casualties.
+President Pervez Musharraf’s continuing crackdown on militant groups might have provoked the attempt on his life in December.

-2002 Sectarian violence claimed dozens of lives this year with Islamic militants stepping up attacks against Pakistani Christians and foreigners.
+2002 Sectarian violence claimed dozens of lives this year, as Islamic militants stepped up attacks against Pakistani Christians and foreigners.

-2001 Sectarian violence continued in 2001 with targeted killings of prominent members of the community.
+2001 Targeted assassinations of prominent citizens marked the year.
 In August, the Sindh provincial government initiated a crackdown on Islamic militants.
-According to one Pakistani media source, more than 250 people were killed in the violence during the year.
+According to one Pakistani media source, more than 250 people died in the violence during the year.

-2000 Although violence has declined since the military coup of October 1999, sectarian tensions persisted between the majority Sunni and the minority Shia Muslim groups in Karachi.
+2000 Although violence declined after the military coup of October 1999, sectarian tensions persisted between the majority Sunni and the minority Shia Muslims in Karachi.
 The killing of prominent religious leaders and political activists resulted in violent protests.
-At least 150 people were killed in the violence.
+At least 150 people were killed.

-1999 Despite the central government’s imposition of Governor’s Rule (state of emergency) in late 1998 in response to Sindh violence, political and sectarian killings persisted in Karachi, albeit at a much reduced level.
+1999 Despite the central government’s imposition of Governor’s Rule (state of emergency) in late 1998 in response to Sindh violence, political and sectarian killings continued in Karachi, but at a much reduced level.
 At least 75 were killed during the year, down from the estimated 1,000 conflict deaths in 1998.

 1998 In 1998, reprisal killings between militants of the Muttahida Qami Movement (MQM) and a breakaway faction increased violence in the city of Karachi.

-2. The Inter-Services Intelligence (ISI): Pakistan’s largest intelligence service was established in 1948.
-The ISI gathers domestic and foreign intelligence, is supposed to bolster intelligence sharing between the different branches of the armed forces and conducts covert offensive operations.
+2. The Inter-Services Intelligence (ISI): Pakistan’s domestic and foreign intelligence service was established in 1948.
+The ISI is mandated to bolster intelligence sharing between branches of the armed forces and conducts covert offensive operations.

-Militant Groups: Several parties opposed to the government (and each other) are involved in the armed conflict in Pakistan.
-Most of these groups are seen to be primarily ethnic or religious groups.
-In addition, criminal elements, some working through the groups listed below, also contribute to the violence, a legacy of Pakistan’s involvement in the war in Afghanistan and the related drug trade.
+Militant Groups: Most are ethnic or religious groups and are active within particular regions.
+In addition, criminal elements, some working through the groups listed below, participate in the violence—a legacy of Pakistan’s involvement in the war in Afghanistan and the related drug trade.
 The major groups active in fighting include:

-6. The Muttahida Qaumi Movement (MQM): The Mohajir Quami Movement first emerged in 1986 and was led by Altaf Hussain.
-In 1991, disagreements between the leaders and Altaf Hussain resulted in the formation of a splinter group, the MQM-H. Since the split, the MQM faction led by Altaf Hussein is known as MQM-A. Since the split, there have been many clashes within the mohajir community by the two factions.
-MQM-A reportedly have ties with the Shia sectarian parties.
-In 1997 the group changed its name to the Muttahida Quami Movement.
+6. The Muttahida Qaumi Movement (MQM): The Mohajir Quami Movement first emerged in 1986, led by Altaf Hussain.
+In 1991, internal disagreements resulted in the formation of an MQM splinter group, the MQM-H, described below.
+Since the split, the MQM faction led by Altaf Hussein has been known as MQM-A. The two factions have clashed repeatedly.
+MQM-A reportedly has ties with Shia sectarian parties.
+In 1997, the group changed its name to the Muttahida Quami Movement.